mautrix/docs/maubot/src/usage/cli/auth.md

 # mbc auth

 The `mbc auth` command can be used to log into Matrix accounts.
 It also has a `--register` flag, but that's currently broken.

 To log in with `mbc auth`, first make sure you have your homeserver listed in the `registration_secrets` section in the maubot config (the secret can be empty).
 If you haven't used the `mbc` tool before, log into your maubot instance with `mbc login`.
 Finally, run `mbc auth` and fill in the parameters:

-* The homeserver is the *key* (not URL) from the `registration_secrets` config.
+* The homeserver is the dictionary key, i.e. server name (not URL) from the `registration_secrets` config.
 * The username can be either the username or full user ID, that doesn't matter.
 * The password is the password.